HSBC

 The HSBC Gold Mastercard customer service phone number is 888-385-8916.

-How does the HSBC Premier World Mastercard travel insurance work?
+Does the HSBC Premier World Mastercard have travel insurance?

 The HSBC Premier World Mastercard travel insurance works by offering a coverage of up to $1,000,000 while on a common carrier covered trip.
 To benefit from it, the entire cost of the fare has to be charged to your Premier World Mastercard.